 Raw or Cooked Marrow Bones: Which option is better?

 Raw marrow bones are always a better choice over cooked options.
 Any cooked bone tends to be brittle and can splinter, harming your dog.
 They also hold less nutritional value as raw bones.

 However, if you are concerned about the safety of giving your canine friend a marrow bone, you can use the bone to prepare broth that a dog of any age will enjoy.

 Before cooking marrow bones, you need to know where to buy marrow bones and how to purchase the best.
 Local butchery or raw food co-op is the first place dog parents turn to.
 Irrespective of where you decide to buy your marrow bones, remember to choose bones that are safe for your dog.
 For instance, ensure that the bones are appropriate for your dog’s age and breed.
 The bone should neither have sharp edges nor too small to be swallowed whole.

-Here is our pick of the best options to get for your dog: Best raw bones for dogs
+Here is our pick of the best options to get for your dog: Best Smoked Bones for Dogs

 The next step is to ensure that the marrow bone is cut the right way.
 If you are going to purchase your marrow bones from a local butchery or food store, we recommend asking your shop attendant to slice for you the marrow bone on the vertical so that each side of the marrow appears like half of a circle.

 Having your marrow bones cut like this will give you a beautiful presentation.
 Most importantly, it allows any herb flavors that you include in your recipe to marry the marrow, enhancing more even cooking.